Iiridayn/pico-tts/README.md

 ## TODO

 * Output file flag w/`-` for stdout, so I don't throw garbage at the terminal without a warning
-* Fix build system to know how to find library in binary
-	* `-Wl,-rpath=.` _works_ - but only for dev builds (unless we want to keep the library in the same dir).
 * Same for the language files - need to be able to find those from the binary as well
 	* Probably just have a search path (dev, /usr/local | /usr install paths), and quit if can't find them